sammi-turner/Crab-BASIC/README.md

 ## "God object" implementation

-At runtime, this program creates a single instance of a single God object struct with its associated methods in three separate files.
+At runtime, this program creates a single instance of a single Runtime struct with its associated methods in three separate files.

 This design is considered an [anti-pattern](https://en.wikipedia.org/wiki/God_object) in the Object Oriented paradigm.